All HomeKit Smart Plugs For Australia Compared

 As with most Eve accessories, the Eve Energy communicates via Bluetooth using Eve Systems purpose-built HomeKit Bluetooth implementation.
 This ensures it has comparatively excellent range and generally responds very well to commands.
 It’s still Bluetooth though, so if you’re using that it won’t be as responsive as other models.
 You don’t have to, however, as the new model Eve Energy also supports Thread, the new low power mesh networking standard being adopted by the smart device industry.

-To use Thread you’ll need an new model Apple TV 4K or a HomePod Mini.
+To use Thread, you’ll need a new model Apple TV 4K or a HomePod Mini.
 The Eve Energy will use this is it’s available, so you don’t have to configure anything.
-Once connected you’ll get super fast response times and high reliability thanks to Thread’s mesh redundancy.
-They’re still running out old stock, so look for model numbers 10ECF6001 / 20ECF6001 for the Thread enabled versions.
+Once connected you’ll get super-fast response times and high reliability thanks to Thread’s mesh redundancy.
+They’re still running out old stock, so look for model number 20ECF6001 for the Thread enabled version.

-While the plug works very well and has been rock solid reliable for me, even in fairly extreme situations, it does suffer from it’s size.
-Being a square form factor it does tend to obstruct neighboring sockets, and the Australian model is limited to 8 Amps so it may not be suitable for every scenario.
+While the plug works very well and has been rock solid reliable for me even in fairly extreme situations, it does suffer from its size.
+Being a square form factor it does tend to obstruct neighboring sockets more than other models.

 For years I have wanted an outdoor smart plug compatible with HomeKit and watched on with frustration and the US and Europe received plenty of options.
 Finally, Meross has come to the rescue with their new outdoor plug, compatible with HomeKit, Alexa, Google Assistant, and SmartThings.